 - If you get it in your eyes, wash thoroughly with water or a saline solution.

 Possible side effects

-Based on the clinical trials, it’s clear what the possible side effects are of using Fortacin.
-It’s refreshing to see a desensitizing spray manufacturer be up front for once about the problems that can occur!
+Based on the clinical trials, it’s clear what the possible side effects are.
+It’s refreshing to see a company be honest for once about the problems that can occur.

 The listed side effects are:

 - Difficulty getting or maintaining an erection

 - Reduced sensation in and around the penis

 - A burning feeling in and around the penis

 - Throat irritation (if you inhale the spray)